cs4218/cs4218-project-2024-team06/README.md

 ```

 ### How to Run Performance Tests
 Ensure that you have [JMeter](https://dlcdn.apache.org//jmeter/binaries/apache-jmeter-5.6.3.zip) downloaded on your computer.
-The detailed instructions to run the performance tests can be found in the respective READMEs in the `performance-tests` folder.
+The detailed instructions on how to run the performance tests can be found in the respective READMEs in the `performance-tests` folder.

 ### Location of Test Files